astelpauly/Policy-Q-A-App/README.md

 How to Run This Project

-1. Clone the repository
+1. Clone the repository:
 git clone <your-repo-url>
 cd <your-repo-folder>

-2. Create a virtual environment python -m venv venv
+2. Create a virtual environment: python -m venv venv
-Activate it
+Activate it.

-3. Install required packages
+3. Install required packages:
 -> pip install -r requirements.txt

-4. Create Vectors
+4. Create Vectors:
    Add your PDF file to the data/ folder.
    Make sure the file path in built_index.py points to your PDF.
    If your PDF contains headers, footers, or page numbers, clean them before running the index.
    Run the script to build the FAISS index:
    -> python built_index.py

    Vectors will be created in data/faiss_index.

-5. Configure Secrets
+6. Configure Secrets
 Create a .env file in the project root.
 Add your Hugging Face inference API key:

 HF_TOKEN=your_huggingface_token

-6. Run the Streamlit App
+6. Run the Streamlit App:
 -> streamlit run app.py
 The app will open in your default browser.
 Enter a question about your PDF and get an answer from the LLM.